 This process is essential when the chain is fixed around the chainsaw for better movement.
 Consequently, problems may arise if the chain does not fit properly on the chainsaw.
 So, caution needs to be shown to avoid any unpleasant surprise.
 The manual that you get when you have purchased the chainsaw is very helpful so read it carefully.
 Also try to follow the instruction when using your chainsaw.

-To sum it up we have mentioned the required parts of a chainsaw chain.
-As we said, it above the easy way is to look at your chainsaw manual.
-Where you can find relevant information before ordering a new chain.
+To sum it up, we have mentioned all the required parts of a chainsaw chain.
+As we said, the easiest way is to look at your chainsaw manual where you can find relevant information before ordering a new chain.
 Also, you can measure the bar size, the pitch length, the number of driver links as well the thickness of your gauge by referring to the guidelines that we have explained above.

-Also, a number of tips and advices have been provided to you in order to show care of your chainsaw and also caution for any problem that may appear.
-Finally, if you have more questions or difficulties you can ask a professional to avoid problems that may occur.
+Additionally, a number of tips and advices have been provided to you in order to show care of your chainsaw and also caution for any problem that may appear.
+Finally, if you have more questions or difficulties you can ask a professional to avoid any problems that may occur.